Meet the Team

 Kaz Hazelwood

-PARTNER, DIRECTOR OF MARKETING & COMMUNICATIONS & CPD TUTOR - MNCPS (Accred.)
+PARTNER, DIRECTOR OF COMMUNICATIONS & CPD TUTOR - MNCPS (Accred.)

 I believe good communication should feel clear, honest and human, and I work to ensure that everything we share, reflects who we really are and what students actually experience and need.